Can you still get a good price for Verona Pharma plc (VRNA) Shares at this point?

-In Tuesday’s session, Verona Pharma plc (NASDAQ:VRNA) marked $24.48 per share, down from $26.13 in the previous session.
-While Verona Pharma plc has underperformed by -6.31%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, VRNA rose by 264.29%, with highs and lows ranging from $26.23 to $3.41, whereas the simple moving average jumped by 188.05% in the last 200 days.
+In Monday’s session, Verona Pharma plc (NASDAQ:VRNA) marked $24.00 per share, down from $25.27 in the previous session.
+While Verona Pharma plc has underperformed by -5.03%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, VRNA rose by 250.36%, with highs and lows ranging from $26.44 to $3.41, whereas the simple moving average jumped by 169.70% in the last 200 days.

 Will You Miss Out On This Growth Stock Boom?